mbukatov/tendrl-wiki/SSL-Configuration-for-Tendrl.md

    - web browser -> tendrl (served via httpd)
    - web browser -> grafana (served via httpd)
    - web browser -> graphite:
-      - [ ] do we want to have graphite web available?
+      - [x] Do we want to have graphite web available?
+The answer is no (the port has been recently disabled).
-      - [ ] if yes, we need to proxy it through httpd as well
+      - [x] ~If yes, we need to proxy it through httpd as well.~ Not applicable (see above).
    - various tendrl components -> graphite
    - various tendrl components -> etcd (TLS client-server based authentication)
       - [x] already documented